speedie1337/spmenu/docs/docs.md

 - `None`
   - Any click

+For information on the different functions you can pass, see the bottom of this man page, 'List of all configurable functions'.

 You can set mouse binds through the config file.
 A default config file is available after installing spmenu.
 This configuration file has identical keybinds to the default hardcoded keybinds.